arjmandi/purple/README.md

 [pdf](https://openreview.net/pdf?id=BZ5a1r-kVsf)

+# Explainability
+Designing AGI is by itself hard and embedding explainability from the beginning makes it less practical.
+The fact that we humans, as a benchmark of intelligence,  struggle to explain why we do something is the core of the unnecessary complexity.

 # Open Topics
-1. Staying alive
-2. Minimize pain
+1. Staying alive: should the model show a will to live?
+2. Minimize pain: everything we do can be modeled as pain minimizing. is this an angle that helps the design?
-3. Boredom
+3. Boredom and laziness: should the model show boredom and laziness?
-4. Laziness
-5. Difference between average agents and genius agents
+4. Difference between average agents and genius agents
+5. I believe the key for a better AI is to model the way learn and represent things not the structure of our brain How each person builds its understanding and starts to generalize 6.Stories aren’t real, and yet they’re meaningful: how we create mental paths between two abstract concepts and later on use them for other concepts
+7.we need a little bad memory, forgetting
+8. Imagination in the AGI

 # Vision papers
-importance of vision papers
+What is a vision paper?

 [https://scienceplusplus.org/visions/index.html](https://scienceplusplus.org/visions/index.html)

-I think the key for a better AI is to model the way learn and represent things not the structure of our brain How each person builds its understanding and starts to generalize Stories aren’t real, and yet they’re meaningful: how we create mental paths between two abstract concepts and later on use them for other concepts
 # Goal: An alternative to the Turing test
 If I don't set a tangible goal, this project will be either too ambitious or become saturated too early.
 There's a need to define the final goal.